 If a young adult feels they’re facing an uncertain reality with no support and a limited amount of opportunity, it’s no wonder they feel anxious about the future.
 The Church is called by God to address this disconnection.
 A participant in your community ought to have immediate access to multi-generational connection and shared purpose.
-This won’t make anxiety disappear, but the call of Christ is one that provides connection to a larger body and a hope that perseveres in spite of an uncertain future.
-If disconnection may be a root cause of young adults’ anxiety and pessimism about the future, then the relationship and connections offered by church communities may be a potent antidote.
+This is not to say anxiety will disappear, but the call of Christ is one that provides connection to a larger body and a hope that perseveres in spite of an uncertain future.
+If disconnection may be a root cause of young adults’ anxiety and pessimism about the future, than the relationship and connections offered by church communities may be a potent antidote.

 For this antidote to work, you’ll need to ensure connection can flourish within your context.
-And here, it’s best to take a hard look at what your church offers to young adults and where you have room to grow.
+And here, it’s best to take a hard look at what your church is offering to young adults and where you have room to grow.

-Multi-generational wisdom: One source of connection may be the older adults in your church, who can offer wisdom and discernment to the young adults in your midst.
-Avoid being patronizing or dismissive to the concerns of the young adults in your context— inside or outside of your church community—and instead focus on real relationships and deep connections between people of different ages and experiences.
-Practice listening, understanding and cultivating a community of compassion and empathy.
+Multi-generational wisdom: One source of connection may be the older adults in your church, who can offer wisdom and discernment to the Millennials and Gen Z in your midst.
+Avoid being patronising or dismissive to the concerns of the young adults in your context – inside or outside of your church community – and instead focus on real relationships and deep connections between people of different ages and experiences.
+Practise listening, understanding and cultivating a community of compassion and empathy.

 Bearing burdens, navigating milestones: Research shows that many 18–35-year-olds are hoping for vocational security before marrying, having children or home ownership.
-While these markers are of course not necessary for any person—much less any Christian—they are still fraught for people trying to navigate them alone.
-Your community can help young adults find a sense of stability and discern how best to pursue their hopes (or discern to change those hopes!), while offering a safe, helpful place to do the hard work of discernment.
-For instance, if someone in your context is burning out or fearful about making a marriage commitment or having children because of financial stressors, provided those desires are not counter to God’s call, your church could help bear financial burdens or provide / offer marital guidance, childcare or other practical aid.
+While these markers are of course not necessary for any person – much less any Christian – they are still fraught for people trying to navigate them alone.
+Your community can help equip young adults find a sense of stability and discern how best to pursue their hopes (or discern to change those hopes!), while offering a safe, helpful place to do the hard work of discernment.
+For instance, if someone in your context is burning out or fearful about making a marriage commitment or having children because of financial stressors, provided those desires are not counter to God’s call, your church could help bear financial burdens or bless young adults with marital guidance, childcare or other practical aid.

 Common purpose: At their best, church communities provide a sense of purpose and meaning to all participants in their community and invite outsiders into a shared sense of mission.
 While this has value to everyone, it may hold particular meaning for a generation where many feel an acute lack of connection to a larger purpose or community.
 Discern how your church’s mission is invitational and aspirational, and how you can disciple people in your church context into a welcoming community that fosters connection and hope.